johann-solo/om-go/site/content/blog/2016-12-28-curry-chana 2.10.23 PM.md

 date: "2016-12-28 7:30:35 -0400"
 author: Joanne
 permalink: curry-chana
-image: DEC2016/curry_chana_2.jpg
+thumbnail: /img/DEC2016/curry_chana_2.jpg
-categories: blog
+categories: sides
-tags:
+tags: curry
-  - food
-excerpt: "<p>Complex flavours without the complex ingredients</p>"
+excerpt: Complex flavours without the complex ingredients
 ---

 Have you ever looked up a Chinese dish recipe, curry recipe or Thai dish recipe hoping it will be easy with ingredients that you can pronounce and have on hand, only to be disappointed?
 This is not one of them.
 It's a curry recipe with more than just curry powder so it has a little more depth of flavour but the rest of the ingredients are simple and basic pantry ingredients that most people who cook usually have on hand.